Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Another common gay dating dilemma revolves around whether to have sex on the first date or not.
+One common gay dating dilemma revolves around whether to have sex on the first date or not.

 This has often been a controversial subject among gay men, with opinions being split right down the middle.